khughitt/rotation_delwiche/scripts/README.md

 Contents
 --------
+* **convert_tree_names.py** - Parses output from PHYLIP tree generation and generates a new version of the using the complete species names.
 * **count_tap_domains.py** - Parses hmmsearch output and counts the number of TAP domains found for each species.
 * **evalue_histograms.py** - Generates histograms of hmmsearch E-values.